 The Pressfarm team also has a winning distribution strategy designed to boost online visibility for brands.
 These experts submit your content to the right media outlets and startup directories.
 In this way, they can help your brand to feature in relevant search results across different search engines.

 Moreover, the Pressfarm account executive builds custom media lists for each client.
-When combined with their media database of 1 million+ journalists, bloggers, and influencers, these media lists should help you to connect with the best people to tell your brand story.
+When combined with their media database of 1 million+ journalists, bloggers, and influencers, these media lists should help you connect with the best people to tell your brand story.

 With a PR package from Pressfarm, you can take your media outreach to the next level.